JAForbes/blog/posts/versatility-of-array-methods.md

 A simpler language
 ------------------

 Even if your not 100% sold on using Array methods to avoid `for` loops, `if` statements, exceptions, unwanted values and more.
-I hope I've made the case that Array methods are versatile, and perhaps next time you have some complex logic involving possibly null values and functions that may throw exceptions, you might give a thought to the humble Javascript array, the little object that could.
+I hope I've made the case that Array methods are versatile, and perhaps next time you have some complex logic involving possibly `null` values and functions that may throw exceptions, you might give a thought to the humble Javascript `Array`, the little object that could.

 This article has been a covert introduction into the Maybe and Either Monad.
 If you want to try out the real thing check out [Sanctuary](https://github.com/sanctuary-js/sanctuary)